 As soon as the brain no longer has a consistent supply of blood, the cells will begin to die off.
 While some damage is inevitable, stroke survivors and their loved ones can do quite a bit to mitigate long-term complications.
 Catching one of these events right away can have a major impact on recovery, which is why everyone should familiarize themselves with some of the most common early warning signs.
 During the initial stages, seniors might experience issues with their eyesight or balance.
 Many seniors also become confused or delirious, and those individuals must be taken to a hospital right away.

 The effects of a stroke can make it difficult for seniors to live at home safely without a caregiver close by at all times.
-Certain age-related conditions can make it more challenging for seniors to age in place safely and comfortably, but Rocklin live-in care experts are available around the clock to help seniors manage their health.
+Certain age-related conditions can make it more challenging for seniors to age in place safely and comfortably, but Live in or 24 hour home care experts are available around the clock to help seniors manage their health.
 Whether your loved one is living with dementia or is recovering from a stroke, you can trust the professional live-in caregivers from Home Care Assistance to enhance his or her quality of life.

 Preventing Long-Term Brain Damage